R100DX/StationPresets/README.md

 Logos are fetched automatically from [tef.noobish.eu/logos](https://tef.noobish.eu/logos) using the PI code you provide.
 Once loaded, each logo is remembered for 7 days so it doesn't need to be fetched again.

-You can also use your own local logos by setting the country to `local` — the plugin will then look for the image in the `web/logos/` folder on your server.
+You can also use your own local logos by setting the country to `local` - the plugin will then look for the image in the `web/logos/` folder on your server.
+Example: `"local/3100/92.6/Radio100/ant''",`

 ---